publiccodenet/brand/colours/readme.md

 ## 'Off-page' backgrounds

 In order to guide the user, webpages might take up only part of the screen.
-Areas outside of the page can have a darker white background color (CSS colour `#FDFDFD`) in order to guide the user's eyes to the content.
+Areas outside of the page can have a darker white background color (CSS colour `#FDFDFD` or `whitesmoke`) in order to guide the user's eyes to the content.